In the spring, summer and early fall, avoid tick bites and mosquitoes by

 Raccoons, and other mammals on the refuge may carry rabies.
 Enjoy all wildlife from a distance, especially if they seem friendly.

-Chincoteague Ponies, although they may appear tame, are wild animals and may kick or bite without warning.
+Chincoteague Ponies, although they may appear tame, are unpredictable.
+Please be cautious as they may kick or bite without warning.

 Herbert H. Bateman Educational and Administrative Center